 - Create your site offline.
 Also a con because you need to login to make any changes.

 - Need to set up a FTP connection

 Why Mobirise can be a good alternative to Weebly:

 - You want to install your website builder on your computer.

 The Best Weebly Alternatives for Ecommerce

 While we were pleasantly surprised by Weebly’s online store option, it’s probably not good enough to build the next Amazon.
-Not saying that the solutions below are either, but they certainly offer Weebly a run for its money in terms of features, options and ecommerce templates.
+I’m not saying that the solutions below are either, but they certainly offer Weebly a run for its money in terms of features, options and ecommerce templates.

 Shopify is much more established in the ecommerce world than Weebly, but that’s because it’s the main thing they do.
-With more than 600,000 online stores under their belt and counting, they certainly seem to do it well.
-However its popularity shouldn’t blind you.
+With more than 600,000 web stores under their belt and counting, they certainly seem to do it well.
+However, its popularity shouldn’t blind you.
 Maybe it’s overkill in terms of functions and price?
 Read on below to find out:

 - Basic: $26 a month